jpabadir/pace-c/documentation/final-deliverables/step-by-step-guide.md

 ### Firebase Account Details

-Due to using Firebase, ownership of the account must be transfered via email.
+Due to using Firebase, ownership of the account must be transferred via email.
 Pace C will transfer ownership of the firebase account when the project is completed.

 <br>